TofuBytes-Studies-Group/SP4-Store-Systemer/README.md

 	Kanban is a project management framework that relies on visual tasks to manage workflows, while scrum is a project management framework that helps teams structure and manage their work through a set of values, principles, and practices.

-4.  **What is a Guild, and how could you use Guilds in the exam project development process?**
+5.  **What is a Guild, and how could you use Guilds in the exam project development process?**
-    _Answer:_

     Guild is a lightweight community of interest where people across the whole company gather and share knowledge in a specific area, guilds typically have a mailing list biannual on conferences and other informal communication methods meant to facilitate knowledge sharing, align practices and foster innovation in specific areas.
 Unlike formal team structures, guilds are open. and anyone can leave and join any guild at any time.
 Voluntary groups that span different squads and tribes, allowing members to connect discuss best practices and collaborate on common challenges without disrupting their primary work.